Today, I have another interview for you and we are continuing on the theme of nutritional advice.

 A few things you need to know about listening to the interview:

-- To listen to the interview, scroll down to the bottom of this page and click the play button symbol.
-If you do not have time to listen to it right now, just click the “download” button and download it to your computer.
+- To listen to the interview, scroll to the bottom of this page and click the play button symbol.
+If you do not have time to listen to it, click the “download” button and download it to your computer.
 Then you can listen to it on your computer when you like.
-Plus you can subscribe to the itunes podcast and get all the interviews when they are ready.
+Plus, you can subscribe to the iTunes podcast and get all the interviews when they are ready.
 Enjoy!

-- If you use Chrome as your web browser, at times, it can be funny at playing the interview.
-I would suggest listening to the interview in another web browser (Firefox, Safari, Internet Explorer, etc.)
+- Playing the interview can be fun if you use Chrome as your web browser.
+I suggest listening to the discussion in another web browser (Firefox, Safari, Internet Explorer, etc.)

 - Here is a video explaining how to download the interview recording

-If you liked this interview and are looking for other fitness nutritional advice, check out this other articles, videos and interviews:
+If you liked this interview and are looking for other fitness nutritional advice, check out these other articles, videos, and interviews:

 - Training and Nutrition Advice with John Romaniello